 Echoing the national trend, graduate outcomes within Victoria however aren’t as positive, with no Victorian university achieving five stars in either Full-Time Employment or Starting Salary.

-“Students are doing it tough as they leave university and a large percentage are struggling to find a full-time job or earn a reasonable salary within four months of graduating,” said Chris Lester, CEO of Good Education Group.
+“Students are doing it tough as they leave university and a large percentage are struggling to find a full-time job or earn a reasonable salary within four months of graduating,” said Chris Lester, CEO of Good Education Media.

 “These results feed into the larger Australian picture and show that there is a significant number of qualified people competing for too few jobs,” he said.

-The Good Universities Guide is produced by Good Education Group, Australia’s leading provider of independent education ratings and information.
+The Good Universities Guide is produced by Good Education Media, Australia’s leading provider of independent education ratings and information.
 The Guide is available online via the Good Education Bookshop and through selected newsagents.
 For more information visit www.gooduniversitiesguide.com.au

 – ENDS –